 Educating children about their natural resources and health is critical to preparing them for a sustainable future.

-Food Forests for Schools (formerly Edible Garden Initiative) uses edible gardens and food forests as outdoor learning laboratories in Miami-Dade County public elementary schools to instill in children the desire to eat nutritious food while learning to care for the environment.
-Students learn curriculum based on Florida State Standards through hands-on production of edible gardens and food forests.
+Food Forests for Schools (formerly Edible Garden Initiative) uses edible gardens and Food Forests as outdoor learning laboratories in Miami-Dade County's public elementary schools to instill in children the desire to eat nutritious food while learning to care for the environment.
+Students learn curriculum through hands-on production of edible gardens and Food Forests.
 Meanwhile, families and other members of the community work in the gardens and attend healthy cooking and gardening workshops.

-The initiative engages students, over the course of the school year, to plant and maintain edible gardens and food forests on school grounds while using those gardens to learn about healthy eating and environmental sustainability.
+The initiative engages students to plant and maintain edible gardens and Food Forests on school grounds while using those gardens to learn about healthy eating and environmental sustainability.

-From a pilot in five schools, Food Forests for Schools has grown to now involve more than 31,000 students from 51 Miami-Dade County Public Schools with diverse populations from mostly lower-income families.
+From a pilot program in just 5 schools, the Food Forests for Schools initiative has grown to now involve more than 30,000 students within 71 Miami-Dade County Public Schools, with diverse populations from mostly lower-income families.
 This is almost 25% of all elementary schools in the district.